 Heron Institute of Applied Technology

-The Heron Institute of Applied Technology, named after the famous Greek engineer from Alexandria, Egypt (around 200 b.c.e.) was founded by the superbright engineer and project manager James Prakash Napoleon Vitalyevitsch Tscherbaschov in 4785 CE.
+The Heron Institute of Applied Technology, named after the famous Greek engineer from Alexandria, Egypt in around 2170 BT (200 b.c.e.) was founded by the superbright engineer and project manager James Prakash Napoleon Vitalyevitsch Tscherbaschov in 2816 AT.

 The HIAT is located on the planet TechWorld in a star system renamed after his favourite aerodynamicist, Theodor von Karmann and covers about 1100 square kilometers of ground (most of it experimental sites and storage areas) plus dozens of orbital installations and facilities on diverse moons, planets and in the two asteroid belts of the system.
 The average surface temperature of the planet is around 255K and the 61% of land mass are covered mostly with sturdy trees.
 About half of the needed food is grown and bred in giant greenhouses, thus countering the cliche of the engineer not caring what type of "organic fuel" he/she/e takes in.